civican/legisinfo/44-1/bills/C-49/bill_text.md

 **(5)** A determination made under this section is final and binding and, subject to review by the Supreme Court of Newfoundland and Labrador, is not subject to appeal or to review by any court.

-> **Explanatory Note**:
-> Existing text of subsection 202.5(5):
-> *Existing Text*:
-> > A determination made under this section is final and binding and, subject to review by the Trial Division of the Supreme Court of Newfoundland and Labrador, is not subject to appeal or to review by any court.

 ### Section 85

 Subsection 202.9(1) of the Act is replaced by the following:

 ### Section 202.9

-  **(1)** A penalty constitutes a debt due to **His** Majesty in right of the Province and may be recovered in the Supreme Court of Newfoundland and Labrador.
+  **(1)** A penalty constitutes a debt due to His Majesty in right of the Province and may be recovered in the Supreme Court of Newfoundland and Labrador.

-> **Explanatory Note**:
-> Existing text of subsection 202.9(1):
-> *Existing Text*:
-> > A penalty constitutes a debt due to Her Majesty in right of the Province and may be recovered in the Trial Division of the Supreme Court of Newfoundland and Labrador.

 ### Section 86